-Mirjam Burger-Calderon (TA): I am happy to talk anytime, so please do not hesitate to reach out!
-I check my phone and e-mail frequently; and you can reach out either over e-mail: mirjam.burgercalderon@rutgers.edu; or call/text/what's app.
-My phone number is: 617-320-8607.
-You can also send me a message on Canvas and I will get back to you within a few hours, but I will most likely see an email or a what's app before a Canvas message.
+Rachel Berenshteyn (they/she) (TA): Please do not hesitate to reach out!
+I check my phone and e-mail frequently; and you can reach out either over e-mail: rb1415@gsapp.rutgers.edu; or call/text/WhatsApp.
+My phone number is: 347-304-8285.
+You can also send me a message on Canvas and I will get back to you within a day, but I will most likely see an email or a WhatsApp message before a Canvas message.